 Topiary designs can be truly amazing.
-From topiary trees to bushes, works of art can be sculpted from a large number of plants.
+From live topiary plants to preserved boxwoods, works of art can be sculpted from a large number of plants.
 Topiary forms are only limited by the human imagination.
 One of the most popular ways of shaping topiary is by training a plant by using a frame (i.e., an elephant topiary would require a frame in the shape of an elephant).
 Depending on the skill of the artist, topiary can be sculpted from just the plant alone.
 With that being said, we've assembled a list of the plants that make the best topiary.

 Shrubs produce small, thick leaves and have dense foliage.
 Plants like the holly, laurel, boxwood, and privet possess these attributes and are excellent choices for topiary.
 The most popular amongst these choices is the boxwood.
 This is especially true for varieties such as the "Morris Dwarf" which keeps its compact shape even if it isn't trimmed.
 Then there are hollies that have leaves that are very similar to boxwoods, such as the Japanese holly (and its varieties), which can be shaped and trimmed in much the same way as a boxwood.
 If small isn't exactly the route you're looking to go, the larger leaves of the privet and the laurel are perfect for larger topiary.